joniram/my-website/_posts/2021-01-15-active-reset.md

 #### 1GHz clocked distribution of electrically generated entangled photon pairs
 In this work we implemented the new driving scheme mentioned above in a telecom wavelength (1550nm) entangled-LED.
 Now the cool thing: We put the entangled photon source on the Cavendish site of Cambridge University, and then sent the photons to the Toshiba lab (a distance of 4.6 km) via standard optical fibre.
 This is the same optical fibre used for internet access at home.
 Crucially, we showed that the photons were still entangled when they arrived at Toshiba---even while standard classical traffic was sent down the exact same fibre, at the same time, but at a different wavelength.
-So in essence: Entangled-LEDs can be integrated into the existing fibre internet infrastructure, making for a potential building block for the quantum internet.
+So in essence: Entangled-LEDs can be integrated into the existing fibre internet infrastructure, making for a potential building block of a future quantum internet.

 <div>
 <img src="/img/Optics_Express_28_24_key-image.jpg" align="left" alt="Portrait photo" style="margin: 20px 25px 25px 05px;width:130px;" />